ReneIGP/appathon25/README.md

 - Introduce ranking of users with most explored places
 - Enable achievements for explored spots
 - Implement mobile app
+- Add chat interaction to ask follow-up questions and get more info about locations in real-time

 ## Approach
 - Create project in Vue using Vite